newrelic-experimental/infra-lab-instruqt-track/03-identify-depleted-resources/assignment.md

 id: nbatvtp0qxoa
 type: challenge
 title: Identify depleted resources in your infrastructure
-teaser: Use New Relic infrastructure agent to identify depleted resources in your infrastructure
+teaser: Use our infrastructure agent to identify depleted resources in your infrastructure
 notes:
 - type: text
-  contents: Your hosts are now instrumented with New Relic infrastructure agent.
-At
+  contents: With your hosts instrumented with our infrastructure agent, you're ready
-    2AM, you get paged that one of your critical alerts is firing.
-It's time to use New Relic infrastructure agent to identify your depleted resources.
+    to observe the health of your system.
+Unfortunately, you've also just been made aware that one of your hosts is in bad shape.
+It's time to use infrastructure monitoring to find out what's going on.
 tabs:
 - title: host 1
   type: terminal